 Guess what?
 There are a handful of superfoods out there

 that contain sleep-helping nutrients like melatonin and tryptophan.
 I talked with the New York Post to bring the short list of these foods to YOU!

-Amy's Recipe of the Week: Protein-Rich Cherry French Toast
+Amy's Recipe of the Week: Butternut Squash Baked French Toast

 One of my fave brunch dishes is baked French toast.
 This recipe adds a secret ingredient for an extra dose of fall flavor and antioxidants!
 I hope you love it as much as I do.
 It's perfect for brunch with family or friends.
 (And try more of my healthy recipes!)